 If travelling around town or between towns, jeans, pants, long skirts and kurtas are best.
 Long skirts and kurtas if you are travelling by local bus as they are more discreet where there are no toilets!
 When trekking, then appropriate trekking gear (no short shorts) will make you blend in and keep you warm and dry.

-I’ve hear stories of trafficking of women in Nepal.
+I’ve heard stories of the trafficking of women in Nepal.
 Am I at risk?

 No, you are not at risk.
 There is no case of a foreign woman being trafficked within or across borders in Nepal.
-Traffickers are targeting the poor and uneducated local girls and women.
+Traffickers are targeting poor and uneducated local girls and women.

 Can I go on a date with a Nepali man?
 Is that okay?